 The source of funding for the park and recreation budget in Garfield Township is the township general fund.
-The current and previous year's parks and recreation budgets are shown below.
+The current year's parks and recreation budgets are shown on the next page.

 Figure 25 GARFIELD TOWNSHIP PARKS AND RECREATION BUDGETS

 2014 2013

-Operation & Maintenance \$6,500 \$6,500
+Operation & Maintenance N.A. \$6,500

 Programming (leagues, special events, etc.) N.A.
 N.A.

 Capital Expenditures N.A.
 N.A.